 Last year I made the bold decision that 2017 needed something epic.
 Something big, something new and challenging, something so gigantic it’s going to leave a substantial imprint in my life forever.
-And so, I decided that this year, I would voluntarily walk 800kms across northern Spain… for fun!
+And so, I decided that this year, I would voluntarily try walking the camino, 800kms across northern Spain… for fun!

 Legend states that the remains of apostle St James are within a shrine inside the cathedral of Santiago de Compostela (field of the stars) and walking all the way to witness this means a lot of stuff to a lot of people and no, you don’t have to be religious to walk it.